-1. How come David doesn't take the invitation of Saul and return home with him?
+How come David doesn't take the invitation from Saul and return home with him?

 Because David did not believe Saul and he is going to wait it out to see if the words Saul spoke were true or if they were just a lot of hot air.

-And for David, what he said back in I Samuel 26:19, "...for they have driven me out this day from sharing in the inheritance of the Lord, saying, 'Go, serve other gods." is going to come to pass!
+And for David, what he said back in I Samuel 26:19, "... for they have driven me out this day from sharing in the inheritance of the Lord, saying, 'Go, serve other gods.'" is going to come to pass!
+He will be living in the land of the enemy!

 And for Saul and David, they will never see each other again; this is their last encounter!

-Thus, Saul heads home and David remained on the run in the wilderness!
+Thus, Saul heads home and David remains on the run in the wilderness!